Q. What is AristoDogz?

 Q. Do you require a deposit on booking?

 A. Yes.
-We take a 25% deposit on booking (non refundable), and the balance is paid when you drop your dog off to us.
+We take a 25% deposit on booking (non-refundable and non-transferable), and the balance is paid when you drop your dog off to us.

 Q. Do you charge extra for Christmas and Bank Holidays?

-A. As we are always in demand we do charge Christmas and Bank Holidays at a higher rate.
+A. Yes, we do.
+As we are always in demand we do charge Christmas and Bank Holidays at a higher rate.
 Please see our “tariffs” for more information.

 Q. What about Doggie Day Care?

-A. Our Doggie Day Care is from 9am until 6pm.
+A. Our Doggie Day Care is from 9 am until 6 pm.
 You may need us just for an hour or two, or while you are at work.
 Whatever your requirements we can always work out something to suit you.
-Please see our “tariffs” for Doggie Day Care prices.
+Please call us for Doggie Day Care prices.

 Q. My dog only walks on the lead, will you still accept them?

 A. Yes.
-I will take dogs that walk both on and off the lead.
-As my location is semi rural, we have plenty of open land and walks in which to exercise your dog.
+We do not walk any dogs off the lead without written permission from the owner.
+As our location is semi-rural, we have plenty of open-land and walks in which to exercise your dog.

 Q. Where will my dog sleep when they are with you?

-A. Your dog will have its bed in their own accommodation within out home.
+A. Your dog will have its bed in their own accommodation within our home.

 If your dog is liable to cry, howl and bark because they are separated from us at night, then I am sorry but we are unable to take them.